Pavaratty: Architecture

 In architecture, we find "Pavaratty Finish".
 It is the marble (mirror) finish work done with verily coloured cement coatings that brought this term.
 The workers of Pavaratty are very much skilled in this art and it was done throughout Kerala by the workers from here.
 Again, we may find a name in the past, related to pavaratty–Kavalapara.
 It denotes the present 'Pavaratty Centre'.
 There was a police post here and hence the name came to be used.

 Churches

-When talking about Pavaratty, it will always highlight to the St. Joseph's Parish Shrine, Pavaratty.

-People from all walks of life, different castes and creed, Throng to the shrine, seeking the blessing of St.Joseph of Pavaratty.
-St.Joseph pours blessings to the childless, sick and poor and through his protective mantle.
-The magnificent and miraculous Status of St.Joseph has been installed at the top of the Main altar of the church.
+St. Joseph's Parish Shrine, Pavaratty popularly known as Pavaratty Palli is a Christian church located in Pavaratty.
+It is a parish of Syro-malabar traditions under the auspices of the Roman Catholic Arch-diocese of Thrissur.
+The first structure of this church was blessed on 13 April 1876.The simple church structure was blessed on 13 April 1876, on a Maundy Thursday.
+After that, they set out to construct a permanent church building and it was completed in 1880.